Prostate Cancer Genetic Risk Test FAQ – For Doctors

 - How is this important for my African American patients?

 Statistically, the largest disparity in oncology is the excessive incidence of prostate cancer in African American men when compared to men of European descent.
-African American men are over 75% more likely to be diagnosed with prostate cancer and more than twice as likely to die of prostate cancer vs Caucasian men.
+African American men are about 75% more likely to be diagnosed with prostate cancer and more than twice as likely to die of prostate cancer vs Caucasian men.
 Men of African descent have, on average, a higher polygenic risk score than men of other ethnicities.
 Because of their greater disease burden, knowing an African American patient’s risk score and using it to inform screening decisions has tremendous potential to save lives.

 - What are the next steps?